 What are other products made from Charcoal there on the market?

-Oral hygiene is very important, but some people have been using charcoal for other health purposes.
+Oral hygiene is very important, but some people have used charcoal for other health purposes.
 Their effectiveness is still something that is questionable, but you are more than welcome to try them and share your results with us. :

-Anti-aging remedy: Charcoal contains potent compounds that can help produce a healthier and more radiant complexion.
+Anti-aging remedy: Charcoal contains potent compounds that help produce a healthier and more radiant complexion.